Harsha0107/pomodoro-timer/README.md

 ## Notes

 The timer uses the browser’s audio playback support, so the bell sound may require one initial interaction before it plays automatically.

+## Purpose

+This project is a simple productivity tool for practicing focused work intervals and managing breaks effectively.